Our second annual Careers in Conservation Conference was held on Saturday, March 25th

 Onja Razafindratsima - Harvard OEB: Conservation biology

 Molly Bales - Sloan Sustainability Initiative: Clean tech

-Many thanks also to our generous sponsors: Harvard's Undergraduate Council, Center for the Environment, Harvard Museum for Natrual History, the Office for Career Services, Bon Me, Iggy's Bread, and J.P.
+Many thanks also to our generous sponsors: Harvard's Undergraduate Council, Harvard Center for the Environment, Harvard Museum for Natural History, the Office for Career Services, Bon Me, Iggy's Bread, and J.P.
 Licks for helping to make CiC possible!